rackerlabs/docs-server-virt/docs/manage-your-hypervisor/manage-hypervisor-networking/add-or-remove-a-vswitch.rst

 A vSwitch, a virtual switch that provides a link between uplinks and port groups, can use multiple uplinks and manage multiple port groups.
-Refer to Understanding vSwitches[link] for more information about vSwitches.
+Refer to :ref:`understanding-vswitches` for more information about vSwitches.

 To add or remove a vSwitch, open a Rackspace Technology ticket and request a consultation.